-Our network will deliver Internet speeds of up to 1 Gigabit (or 1,000 Megabits) per second.
+Our network will deliver Internet speeds of up to 2 Gigabits per second.
 That’s more than 100 times faster than what most Americans have access to today.
-Our standard service is up to 100 Megabits per second for downloads and up to 20 Megabits per second for uploads—that’s about 20 times faster than what most Americans have access to today!
+Our standard service is up to 500 Megabits per second for downloads and up to 50 Megabits per second for uploads—that’s over 25 times faster than what most Americans have access to today!

 “How can I get fiber in my neighborhood?”
 That’s a question we get several times a day.
 We borrowed Google Fiber’s playbook to help us deploy fiber-optic networks as efficiently as possible so we can provide a great deal of bandwidth at a very reasonable price.
 Customer orders is the primary driver of our construction schedule.

 Once we see a significant number of sign-ups in an area, we engineer it to determine construction costs.
 The more the network costs us to build, the more customers we need to sign-up for service in that neighborhood, and vice versa.